Does Turning Off Radiators Save Money?

 The best thing to do is to remember to turn on the heat intermittently to prevent the room from smelling fusty.
 Also remember to air the room from time to time.

-If you have a frost setting on the radiator valve (usually a snowflake symbol), it’ll be a good idea to keep the electric radiator or its designer radiator counterpart on that setting rather than being turned off completely.
+If you have a frost setting on the traditional radiator valves (usually a snowflake symbol), it’ll be a good idea to keep the electric radiator or its designer radiator counterpart on that setting rather than being turned off completely.

 That way, if there’s an unexpected frost in the night, the radiator will come on just high enough to prevent your pipes from freezing.